Thu 08.11 → 20:00 & 22:00 Fri 09.11 → 20:00 & 22:00 Sat 10.11 → 20:00 & 22:00

 Our senses are masters in associating things which might seem non-related at first, and they clearly link together our taste buds and unforgettable moments.
 Just like that mesmerising ratatouille dish from the eponymous Walt Disney movie, food and memories seem to rhyme easily together as a match made in heaven.
-Unwillingly becoming a space where multitasking prevails, the kitchen brings together people we love, their stories and comfort food – especially after a long day of work.
 Theatre maker Angelo Tijssens drags us in a play where all our senses are simultaneously triggered and offers a sort of homage to the kitchen with the space as an important glue between food and people.
-While An Miller puts on the oven gloves and wields the kitchen knife, the monologue, sometimes disguised as a dialogue, invites us to take a walk down memory lane.
+A walk down memory lane.

 Text: Angelo Tijssens